kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/overview.md

 * `Parser`: Defines parser config sections.
 * `Filter`: Defines filter config sections.
 * `Output`: Defines output config sections.
-Each Input, Parser, Filter, Output represents a Fluent Bit config section, which are selected by FluentBitConfig via label selectors.
+Each Input, Parser, Filter, Output represents a Fluent Bit config section, which are selected by FluentBitConfig using label selectors.
 The operator watches those objects, makes the final config data, and creates a Secret to store it, which will be mounted onto Fluent Bit instances owned by Fluent Bit.

 Note that the operator works with kubesphere/fluent-bit, a fork of fluent/fluent-bit.
 Due to [the known issue](https://github.com/fluent/fluent-bit/issues/365), the original Fluent Bit doesn't support dynamic configuration.
 To address that kubesphere/fluent-bit incorporates a configuration reloader into the original.
 See kubesphere/fluent-bit documentation for more information.